These Are the 10 Roth IRA Rules You Can’t Afford to Ignore in 2021

 If you’re ready to take full advantage of that Roth IRA magic, you may have more time than you think.

 The deadline for funding a Roth IRA for any calendar year is tax day of the following year.
-So you can keep working to max out your 2020 contribution until April 15, 2021.
+So you can keep working to max out your 2020 contribution until May 17, 2021, thanks to the tax deadline extension.

 Cheers to funding your future in 2021 and beyond.